tlu-dt-nlp/evkk/README.md

 ### Getting started
 1. Make sure *docker-compose* is installed correctly: `docker-compose --version`
-2. Start docker containers (this can take several minutes the first time around):
+2. Start docker containers (this can take several minutes the first time around).
+The simplest way in IntelliJ is to use a suitable `run-local` run config under `.run`, however, you can also do it manually:
-   1. UNIX-like (Linux, macOS): `$ ./run-local.sh`
+  1. UNIX-like (Linux, macOS): `./run-local.sh`
    2. Windows: `.\run-local.ps1`
       By default, this command will start **all** containers.
       If you only want to start specific containers, you can do so using docker profiles.